01 / threat model

 Email

 Zero-access encryption at rest.
 Proton can't read your inbox.
 Swiss jurisdiction.
 Has a .onion address.
 Sign up over Tor if you want a clean identity.
-E2EE only applies when both parties are on Proton or you're using PGP.
-The to/from/subject header is still metadata regardless.
+E2EE applies when both parties are on Proton or using PGP.

 zero-accessswiss law.onion